 Be SURE to confirm that the warning lights function on the instrument cluster!
 Turn the key to the 2nd detent without starting the car and note which warning lights come on.
 Here’s a possible scenario.
 The SRS (Supplemental Restraint System aka: the airbag) brain fails, triggering the SRS warning light on the dash.
 An SRS module replacement can be a $2,500 repair so rather than spending the money, owners / technicians sometimes remove the warning light bulb!
 Problem covered up for $75 instead of the proper repair!
 The same can occur with the ABS light.
 If you see a missing warning light, get out the calculator again!

 Mechanical!
 560SLs can be oil leakers.
 Valve cover gaskets, head gaskets, rear main oil seals; they all can leak.
 The 560 engines seem to have recurring problems with the left (drivers) head gasket leaking at the rear corner.
 Valve cover gaskets eventually get fried by exhaust manifold heat and become crispy letting oil pass from the camshaft area out onto the exhaust manifolds and down the rear of the engine block to drop on the crossover pipe.
 This means stinky oil smoke on occasion.
 Get on your knees and eyeball the under engine area!
 Blackened residue all over the crossover pipe means oil leaks.
-If you smell burning oil as the car sits at a stop, this means oil leaks.
+If you smell burning oil as the car idles at a stop, this means oil leaks.